AnoukSmet/Dog-Health-Tracker/README.md

 Upon clicking the dog name for which the user would like to see the dashboard, the form is submitted and the correct info is being displayed.
 When the user removes the previously last dog (and has only 1 dog remaining), the select box disappears and profile of the remaining dog is displayed.
 I made sure that whenever a new log was added, edited or deleted, the dashboard of the relevant dog kept on being displayed on the screen.

+When testing on other devices (iPhone SE and iPhone8 in this case), we noticed that the select box was not working properly.
+This is was the same issue as I had for the datepicker.
+See solution under [Bugs](#bugs)

 * **Result**
 Having multiple dogs on the profile was a big challenge which has taken a lot of time and testing.